Bitcoin is a Giant Ponzi Scheme

 - The haters need to admit that Bitcoin is a brilliant trust-based currency.

 - The lovers need to admit that Bitcoin is currently being treated as a Ponzi scheme.
+Because it’s quite simple: The only way to turn a profit on Bitcoin is to sell it to someone else for more than you paid.
+That’s a Ponzi scheme.

 - Both sides need to take rapid steps toward creating a blockchain-based asset-backed cryptocurrency that actually functions as a currency and not as a speculative investment.